greyhats13/phl-store/README.md

 ```

 ### Implement HPA for  Pod Autoscaling and Karpenter for Node Autoscaling
+we need to set up the metrics server in our EKS cluster first before stepping up the HPA.
 To make our application more scalable, we can use Horizontal Pod Autoscaler (HPA) in Kubernetes.
 HPA automatically scales the number of pods based on CPU/Memoery utilization or custom metrics.
 Here’s how we set up HPA for our service:
 - [HPA Configuration](https://github.com/greyhats13/phl-store/blob/main/gitops/charts/app/phl-products/values.yaml#135)
 ```yaml